-CAUTION: If upgrading from Sybase Activator to Derby Activator, use Data Mover in the order recommended in the procedure Upgrading from version 5.1 or later on page 26.
+CAUTION: If upgrading from Sybase Activator to Derby Activator, use Data Mover in the order recommended in the procedure Upgrading from version 5.1 or later on page 24.

 To run the tool, you only need to type the script name and execute.
 No parameters are required.
 The tool gets the information it needs from the properties file.
+The console window displays the progress of the export or import action.
+Importing may take several minutes longer than exporting.
+There also is a log file named DataMover.log in the logs directory.